qwtel/scalaish.js/README.md

 ### Roadmap

 It would be nice to have scala-ish collections, so one could use `List(1, 2, 3)` etc directly in JS.
-In order to achieve this one has to wrap his head around the Scala collections library and find a way to deal with it's heavy use of traits.
+In order to achieve this one has to wrap his head around the Scala collections library and find a way to deal with its heavy use of traits.